Optimal Auctions through Deep Learning: Advances in Differentiable Economics: Auction Design as a Learning Problem

-\paragraph{Formulation as a learning problem.} We pose the problem of optimal auction design as a learning problem, where in the place of a loss function that measures error against a target label, we adopt the negated, expected revenue on valuations drawn from $F$.
-We are given a parametric class of auctions, $(g^w,p^w)\in \mathcal{M}$, for parameters $w\in \mathbb{R}^d$ (some $d\in \mathbb{N}$), and a sample of bidder valuation profiles $S=\{v^{(1)},\ldots,v^{(L)}\}$ drawn i.i.d.~from $F$.\footnote{Note that there is no need to compute equilibrium inputs--- we sample true profiles, and seek to learn rules that are IC. } The goal is to find an auction that minimizes the negated, expected revenue $-\sum_{i\in N}p^w_i(v)$, among all auctions in $\mathcal{M}$ that satisfy incentive compatibility.
+We pose the problem of optimal auction design as a learning problem, where in the place of a loss function that measures error against a target label, we adopt as the loss function the negated, expected revenue on valuations drawn from $F$.

+We are given a parametric class of auctions, $(g^w,p^w)\in \mathcal{M}$, for parameters $w\in \mathbb{R}^d$ for some $d>0$, and a sample of $L$ bidder valuation profiles $\mathcal{S}=\{v^{(1)},\ldots,v^{(L)}\}$ drawn i.i.d.~from $F$.
+There is no need to compute equilibrium inputs; rather, we sample true profiles, and seek to learn rules that are DSIC.
+The goal is to find an auction that minimizes the negated, expected revenue $-{\mathbf E}[\sum_{i\in N}p^w_i(v)]$, among all auctions in $\mathcal{M}$ that satisfy DSIC (or just IC).
+For a single-bidder setting, there is no difference between DSIC and BIC.

+We present two approaches for achieving IC.
+In the first, we leverage a characterization result to constrain the search space so that all mechanisms within this class are IC.
+In the second, we replace the IC constraints with a differentiable approximation, and move the constraints into the objective via the augmented Lagrangian method.
+The first approach affords a smaller search space and is exactly DSIC, but only applies to single-bidder multi-item settings.
+The second approach applies to multi-bidder, multi-item settings, but entails search through a larger parametric space and only achieves approximate IC.

+In Appendix~\ref{app:myerson}, we also describe a construction based on~\citet{Myerson81}'s characterization result for multi-bidder single-item settings, which we refer to as \emph{MyersonNet}.